quasi/cl-library-craft/README.md

 # CL Library Craft

-> A comprehensive AI skill for analyzing and generating idiomatic Common Lisp libraries.
+> An AI skill for analyzing and generating idiomatic Common Lisp libraries.

 ## Overview